catavie/aws-mchp-cryptoauth-workshop/lab1_macos.md

 If you are not operating in a managed lab then download the following installers.

+Expect to need about 2GB of free storage on your machine to download and install the packages below.

 * [Microchip MPLAB X 5.30](https://www.microchip.com/mplabx-ide-osx-installer)
 * [Microchip XC32 Compiler v2.30](https://www.microchip.com/mplabxc32osx)
 * [Microchip Trust Platform Design Suite 1.1.0](https://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1000380)